hanyoseob/HDD-DL-for-SVCT/README.md

 ## Train and Test the model
 ### Train mode
-1. Image-domain W-Net trained at decomposition level 1 (*decomposition level 1 is equal to nstage=0)
+1. II-Net trained at decomposition level 1 (*decomposition level 1 is equal to nstage=0)
    ```python
    python main_for_img2img.py \
          --scope ct_img2img \